IntelliTect/Coalesce/docs/modeling/model-components/properties.md

 Coalesce provides a number of [Attributes](/modeling/model-components/attributes.md), and supports a number of other .NET attributes, that allow for further customization of your model.

 ### Security
-Properties will not be sent to the client and/or will be ignored if received by the client if authorization checks against any property-level [Security Attributes](/modeling/model-components/attributes/security-attribute.md) present fail.
+Properties will be ignored if received by the client if authorization checks against any [property-level Security](/topics/security.md#propertycolumn-security) present fail.
 This security is handled by the [Generated C# DTOs](/stacks/agnostic/dtos.md).

 ### Loading & Serialization
 The [Default Loading Behavior](/modeling/model-components/data-sources.md#default-loading-behavior), any custom functionality defined in [Data Sources](/modeling/model-components/data-sources.md), and [[DtoIncludes] & [DtoExcludes]](/modeling/model-components/attributes/dto-includes-excludes.md) may also restrict which properties are sent to the client when requested.